 A broad and balanced PE curriculum is provided to ensure that pupils develop fundamental skills and confidence in their ability to manage themselves and their bodies within a variety of movement situations.
-The curriculum includes dance, gymnastics, games, athletics, swimming and water safety and outdoor and adventurous activities.
+The curriculum includes dance, gymnastics, games, athletics, swimming and water safety and outdoor and adventurous activities including Forest skills.